smcameron/cosmic-space-boxinator/README.md

 ```

-To run this thing, after cloning the project wherever you like in the usual manner.
+To run this thing, after cloning the project wherever you like in the usual manner,
-I will assume that you cloned the project into $MYGITREPO
+(I will assume that you cloned the project into $MYGITREPO)
 do the following:

 ```
 	cd $HOME/sketchbook
 	mkdir cosmicspaceboxinator
 	cd cosmicspaceboxinator
-	ln -s $GITREPO/cosmicspaceboxinator/cosmicspaceboxinator.pde
+	ln -s $MYGITREPO/cosmicspaceboxinator/cosmicspaceboxinator.pde
 ```

 Now you can run it from within the Processing environment as usual